lyon-esport/Supervision/README.md

 # IOT

-1. Create an account and an application : https://www.balena.io/
+1. Create an account and an application on : https://www.balena.io/
-2. Add Dockerfile.template to the remote of your balena project
+2. Add Dockerfile.template to your balena project
 3. Add your devices
 4. Add and configure for each device 4 Environment Variables :
     * PROBE_IP